-The NVC model is made of four components, that need to be expressed clearly to the other person: observe the facts, identify the feelings and needs these feelings refer to and make a clear request to meet them (here’s a one page instructions on how to apply of NVC.
+The NVC model is made of four components, that need to be expressed clearly to the other person: observe the facts, identify the feelings and needs these feelings to refer to and make a clear request to meet them (here’s a one-page instruction on how to apply of NVC.

 The NVC process is made of two parts:

 Express honestly through the four components (observe, feel, need, request), without blaming or criticising: